SolidOS/solidos/documentation/guidelines/dependencies_and_release_guidelines.md

 The following is a guideline of what should be considered upon a release.
 It is not an exhaustive list, but covers most situations.

-- in each repository to be released you need to do a dependency upgrade with `npx npm-check-updates -u` -> this upgrades all dependencies to major versions.
-Afterwards one needs to make sure the repo builds and all tests pass
+- In each repository to be released, you need to do a dependency upgrade with `npx npm-check-updates -u`.
+This upgrades all dependencies to major versions.
+Afterwards, you need to make sure the repo builds and all tests pass.
-- each repository should be green in GitHub CI on the `main` branch
+- The `main` branch of each repository should be green in GitHub CI.
-- build must follow a strict order becaused repositories depend on eachother.
+- The build must follow a strict order because the repositories depend on each other.
 The priority is as follows:
   - rdflib
   - solid-logic
   - solid-ui